LeoAB10/LeoAB10.github.io/about/index.md

 permalink: /about/
 ---

-**Namaste :pray:**, I'm Atin Bainada, a second year CS Undergrad student at IIT Bombay.
+Namaste :pray:, I'm Atin Bainada, a second year CS Undergrad student at IIT Bombay.

 You can reach me at: